Video: Learn about the Juvenile Justice and Delinquency Prevention Act

 1992 - JJDPA modified (Pub.
 L. No. 102-586) with the following amendments:

-- Amended DSO, jail removal, and separation core requirements.
+- Amended DSO, Jail Removal, and Separation core requirements.

-- Elevated DMC to a core requirement.
+- Established DMC as a core requirement.

 - Emphasized prevention and treatment, family strengthening, graduated sanctions, and risk/need assessments.